xeor/com.plex.notify/README.md

 * Pause
 * Stop

-The app used tags that supports the following: player name, media title, plex user.
+The app uses tokens that support the following: player name, media title, plex user.

 What doesn't: